Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

-Assuming we can find a large number, $B$, of streets that are not near precinct boundaries, we can estimate a test statistic at each null street and use the distribution of these statistics as an estimate of $F_0$.
-Note that our procedure will be valid for any test statistic, though we will proceed with the estimate of $c$ from equation (\ref{eqn:TestStatistic}).
-We denote these test statistics by $\widehat{\theta}^b$ for $b=1, \dots, B$.
-We can then estimate the null distribution via $\widehat{F}_0(a) = \frac{1}{B} \sum_{b=1}^B I(\widehat{\theta}^b < a)$.
-For any $a$, we have that $\widehat{F}_0(a) \approx F_0(a)$ and we can construct rejection regions for our test using the relevant quantiles of the estimated null distribution.
-The intuition behind using this test to provide more robust hypothesis testing is that if assumption 1 does not hold at the boundary of interest, then it likely does not hold in other areas of NYC as well.
+Assuming we can find a large number, $B$, of streets that are not near precinct boundaries, we can estimate the test statistic at each null street and use the distribution of these statistics as an estimate of $F_0$.
+Note that our procedure will be valid for any test statistic, though we will proceed with $Z$ from (\ref{eqn:TestStatistic}).
+We denote these test statistics by $Z^b$ for $b=1, \dots, B$.
+We can then estimate the null distribution via $\widehat{F}_0(a) = \frac{1}{B} \sum_{b=1}^B \mathbf{1}(Z^b < a)$, which allows us to perform hypothesis testing.
+The intuition behind using this test to provide more robust hypothesis testing is that if assumption 2a does not hold at the boundary of interest, then it likely does not hold in other areas of NYC as well.
 For instance, there could be substantial spatial variability in individuals across NYC that changes far more locally than distances of $\delta$.
-We would not be able to account for this with observed covariates that are only available at the census-tract level, which is not sufficiently spatially resolved.
+We would not be able to account for this with observed covariates that are available only at the census-tract level, which is not sufficiently spatially resolved.
 However, it is likely that this variability is not unique to precinct boundaries, and that this variation also affects estimates at our resampled locations as well.
-By using these resampled locations, we are no longer relying on assumption 1 holding.
-To formalize our modified assumption, we first define where $d_1$ and $d_0$ capture the degree of the violation of assumption 1.
-Assumption 1 states that $d_1 = d_0 = 0$, which is a restrictive assumption in many settings.
-Letting $d_1^b$ and $d_0^b$ be the corresponding quantities at a resampled location, we can state the following assumption: \\ \\ \textbf{Assumption 1b:} When the null hypothesis is true and $d_1,d_0 \sim G$ for some distribution $G$, then $d_1^b, d_0^b \sim G$. \\ \\ This assumption no longer makes the restrictive assumption that $d_1 = d_0 =0$, but rather assumes that these differences come from an unknown distribution, and that this distribution is the same as at the resampled locations.
-If this assumption holds and the null streets have similar levels of violations of assumption 1, then the test statistics found at the null streets should approximate the true null distribution $F_0$ and our resampling procedure will lead to valid inference.
+By using these resampled locations, we are no longer relying on assumption 2a holding to obtain a valid hypothesis test, but rather a modified assumption at the resampled locations.
+To provide intuition for this, let us first simplify the test statistic to be $Z = Y(R_{\delta, 1}) - Y(R_{\delta, 0})$.
+Under assumption 1, the mean of this difference can be written as